michaeldapaah/black-talent-platform/README.md

 https://dummyjson.com/users
 ```
 📝 Contribution
 Feel free to contribute!
-Open a pull request if you have improvements.
+Open a pull request if you want to add improvements.